Preciso-GR/preciso-supply-chain-agent/README.md

 ## Current application

-The responsive web experience includes:
+The responsive web experience is now framed as a supply-chain analyst console:

-- a product homepage using the SUPPLY CENTER dependency-path identity;
+- a setup panel for PRECISO MCP status, source documents, and local LLM provider setup;
-- a Codex-style, conversation-first local analyst workspace;
+- a conversation-first analyst workspace for supported dependency-tracing questions;
 - local text-document upload for Markdown, text, CSV, and JSON sources;
-- optional Claude extraction, configured only in the local API process;
+- runtime Anthropic/Claude extraction configuration kept only in the local API process;
-- table-based relationship review controls;
+- relationship review controls before ingestion;
-- the verified Northbridge dependency-path demonstration;
 - evidence and source-chunk inspection;
-- explicit `Fixture preview`, `PRECISO connected`, and live-data states.
+- explicit MCP, provider, extraction, ingestion, and evidence states.

 The local HTTP API delegates these operations to PRECISO: